AdobeDocs/commerce-frontend-core/src/pages/guide/themes/js-bundling.md

 <InlineAlert variant="info" slots="text"/>

-JavaScript bundling does not work unless Magento is in [production mode][production-mode].
+JavaScript bundling does not work unless the application is in [production mode][production-mode].
 Once in production mode, JavaScript bundling can only be enabled using the CLI.
 Follow these steps to setup JavaScript bundling from the CLI.

-1. From the Magento root directory, switch to production mode:
+1. From the installation directory, switch to production mode:

    ```bash
    bin/magento deploy:mode:set production